 New way of Brinson Style Performance Attribution

-Measuring active investment decisions
+Measuring Returns of active investment decisions

 • On a portfolio level the TWR (time weighted return) is taken as the relative (%) performance figure because neutral in- and outflows should not distort the performance, since they are not under the influence of the portfolio manager.